rautranjit/rautranjit.github.io/_news/announcement_3.md

 ---
 layout: post
-title: Session on "AI Essentials: From Basics to Applications"
+title: Session on "AI Essentials - From Basics to Applications"
 date: 2026-01-06 08:11:00-0400
 inline: false
 related_posts: false
 ---

-I gave a session on "AI Essentials: From Basics to Applications" at Sankalpa College, Banepa.
+I gave a session on "AI Essentials - From Basics to Applications" at Sankalpa College, Banepa.
 The workshop introduced Python, Git basics, GitHub workflows, and practical version control concepts for beginners.

 ## Session highlights